Yields, commodities whisper of reflation promise

 SYDNEY A sudden sell-off in safe-haven bonds, and an equally rapid revival in resource prices, could herald the end of the dog days of deflation and a return to the more reflationary world of old.

-The epicenter of the dramatic slide in bond prices has been the euro zone, where yields on 10-year German paper tripled to 0.517 percent in just four sessions, erasing all the price gains made this year.
+The epicentre of the dramatic slide in bond prices has been the euro zone, where yields on 10-year German paper DE10YT=RR tripled to 0.517 percent in just four sessions, erasing all the price gains made this year.

 A positive spin on this would be that the European Central Bank's massively expanded campaign of asset-buying is working far more quickly than even optimists dared hope.